gasparcartasso/TP-NLP/README.md

 Saving to the Vector Database
 The next step involves saving the necessary data into the vector database for future production queries.

-Unlike the approach taken in class, I opted to store entities and keywords as lists to facilitate matching new documents (along with their keywords and entities) to their assigned topics during production.
+I opted to store entities and keywords as lists to facilitate matching new documents (along with their keywords and entities) to their assigned topics during production.

 Additionally, I saved the winning topic model as a Joblib dump for use in future inferences.